If you enjoy exploring the world of fruits and vegetables, you’ve likely wondered, “Can beetroot leaves be eaten?”.

 Nutritional Benefits Of Beet Greens

-Beet greens are also rich in ß-carotene, lutein, and zeaxanthin, flavonoids known for their strong antioxidant and anti-cancer activities.
+Beet greens are also rich in ß-carotene, lutein, and zeaxanthin, flavonoids known for their strong anti-cancer activities.
 The presence of these antioxidants, along with vitamin C, helps support your immune system, helping it fight off viruses.

 What To Do With Beet Greens?